 Peer assessment, as complementary to self-assessment (Black et al., 2004), is generally recognized as an integral component of formative assessment (Noonan & Duncan, 2005).
 Although the definition for peer assessment varies, evaluators generally agree that peer-assessment involves "one student's assessment of the performance or success of another student" (Noonan & Duncan, 2005:2).
 This process may involve various types of activities such as peer feedback and peer learning.
-A central purpose of peer assessment is to enhance students' understandings in the cognitive and meta-cognitive process so that one's social and transferable skills are developed (Stobart & Gipps, 1996; Rubin, 2002).
 Peer assessment, a formative strategy, is critical to students' interaction, understanding and learning gains (Anthony & Lewis, 2008).
 It enables students to take control over their own learning and to gain insight into their own performance (Heywood, 2000).